 If posts are to be stained for a natural timber colour, to say match a deck, remanufactured merbau posts are a good choice, provided the in-ground section is suitably treated.

-For framing requiring a painted finish, we use remanufactured pre-primed finger-jointed, laminated H3 LOSP treated pine.
+For framing requiring a painted finish, we use pre-primed finger-jointed, laminated H3 LOSP treated pine.
 This enables greater accuracy in work, compared with the commonly used laser-cut treated pine.
 Its smooth, pre-primed finish provides for a superior end finish.

-For framing to be stained a natural timber colour, we mostly use Monterey Cypress (cupressus macrocarpa) a timber sourced from redundant farm trees.
+For framing that is to be stained a natural timber colour, we mostly use Monterey Cypress (cupressus macrocarpa) a timber sourced from redundant farm trees.
 This timber is superior to the common cypress pine (callitris glaucophylla) used as framing.